cbergoon/btree/README.md

 # BTree implementation for Go

-Fork adds support for itype which allows type data to be included throughout logic.
-This specifically allows sharing of Item across trees while maintaining different ordering.
+Fork adds support for itype which allows type data to be propogated to Less() as a sort of context from the tree contruction.
+This allows for different orderings of the tree.

 ![Travis CI Build Status](https://api.travis-ci.org/google/btree.svg?branch=master)